GuilleDiaz7/Kaggle-Competitions/titanic/README.md

 # Basic model explanation

-This is the explanation of a really basic workflow for a logistic model which will give bad results.
-On this [file]() there is a better model which, basically, includes some feature engineering, some data imputation and some parameter tuning.
+This is the explanation of a quite basic workflow for a logistic model which gave a 0.77511 score in Kaggle.

 ## Load libraries